caged/octo/Readme.md

 # Octo.js

 Octo.js is a simple, flexible, funtional JavaScript library for interaction with the GitHub API v3.
-It supports Basic Auth, OAuth 2, and paging.
+It runs in NodeJS apps and the browser.
+It supports Basic Auth, OAuth 2, and paging and more.

 **Currently requires jQuery or zepto**